 Successful PIM implementation requires a strike team.

-Even for a small ecommerce operation, it’s unlikely one person will be able to handle all the requirements of implementation.
-The tasks of implementation are as different from each other as the knowledge and skills required to complete them successfully.
+Even for a small e-commerce operation, one person will unlikely be able to handle all the implementation requirements.
+The implementation tasks are as different from each other as the knowledge and skills required to complete them successfully.

 You will need: